PaulGuerre/PaulGuerre/README.md

 - 🔭 I’m currently working on a functional "archlinux X sway" environment on daily basis
 - 📫 How to reach me: pguerreftb@gmail.com
-- ⚡ Fun fact: Not too long ago I was doing nested "case changes" 🤡
+- ⚡ Fun fact: Not too long ago I was doing nested "switch case" 🤡